Spread Operator & Rest Parameters

 console.log(tail) // [2, 3, 4]

-The head variable contains the first argument and tail variable contains the rest.
+The head variable contains the first element and tail contains the rest.

 You can use this for objects too.